 Where are the best places to see rhinos?

 Rhinos aren't as populous as the other Big Five game, given that they're endangered (the black rhino) and threatened (the white rhino).
-In fact, it's because of the rhino alone that some African countries boasting great wildlife can't market themselves as having the Big Five.
+It's because of the rhino alone that some African countries boasting great wildlife can't market themselves as having the Big Five.
 The table below shows you which countries you can visit to see white and black rhinos.

 Countries where you can see black and white rhinos